 And dogs that love to pull are lucky to be at Wintergreen because they enjoy a very long pulling season.
 We begin cart training in October when the weather cools.
 By late November we've got sufficient ice and snow to switch to sleds.
 And then they're in use at least five days a weeks during our program season in the Ely area from December through March.
 Come April and May, many of the dogs are used for our expeditions to Hudson Bay and other far north destinations.
 That means many Wintergreen dogs may only have to endure 4 months (June-September) of downtime.

-During the pulling season, our kennel menu includes a stew made from a mixture of fat, meat and a special high-protein dry dogfood specially formulated for working dogs called Red Paw, http://www.redpawfeed.com/.
+During the pulling season, our kennel menu includes a stew made from a mixture of fat, meat and a special high-protein dry dogfood specially formulated for working dogs..
 The Inuit breed is so tough and durable that they almost never experience ailments of any kind.
 Even foot problems are very rare.
 And since one of Wintergreen's guides happens to be a veterinarian, any concerns that do come up are immediately looked after.

 The Wintergreen kennel facility is unique in many ways.
 To assist with socialization during the off-season, many of our dogs are rotated into large open pens where they can romp freely with their colleagues.
 Inside the enclosures, each dog has its own house and feed/water bowls.
 As a courtesy to other residents on our lake, the exposed sides of our kennel have 8-10 foot wooden sound-abatement walls.
 Our industrial sprinkler system and shade pallets erected alongside each house protect them against sun and heat.